fpezzato/yagol/README.md

 # yagol - Yet Another Game of Life

 #### TL;DR:
-This is a _tiny_ experiment arount Android development.
+This is a _tiny_ demo around Android development.
 Involved in this repo:
 - MVP architecture
 - Custom View